SenseNet/sncom-resources/_drafts/2017-11-12-starting-out-with-sensenet-ECM-using-reactjs-and-redux.md

 })(List);
 ```

-As you can see the component is connected to the Redux store this way we are able to dispatch the above listed actions (```UserLogout``` and ```RequestContent```) and get some properties (fetched children items and the array with their id's) from the state tree through Reducers predefined in sn-redux.
+As you can see the component is connected to the Redux store.
+This way we are able to dispatch the actions listed above (```UserLogout``` and ```RequestContent```) and get some properties (fetched child items and the array containing their ids) from the state tree through Reducers predefined in sn-redux.

 #### Create a login component: